-You can use these instructions to use a rectal suppository yourself.
+You can use these instructions to use a rectal suppository by yourself.
 If you’re a parent or caregiver, you can also use these steps to give a suppository to a child or another adult.
-If you have trouble giving yourself a rectal suppository, ask a loved one use these steps to help you.
+If you have trouble giving yourself a rectal suppository, ask a loved one to follow these steps to help you.

 - If possible, go to the bathroom and empty your bowels.

 - Wash your hands with soap and water.
-If soap and water aren’t available, you can use hand sanitizer instead.
+If soap and water are not available, use hand sanitizer instead.
 Dry your hands with a clean towel or a paper towel.